Kristy WeisslingAssociate Professor of Practice, SLP Clinic Coordinator

 SLP.D., Doctor of Speech-Language Pathology, Nova Southeastern University, 2006

 M.S., Speech Language Pathology, University of Nebraska-Lincoln, 1990

 B.S., Education, University of Nebraska-Lincoln, 1988

 Kristy S.E.
 Weissling, SLP.D., CCC-SLP, is an associate professor of practice, SLP program coordinator and on-campus SLP clinic coordinator in the Barkley Speech Language and Hearing Clinic.
 Her primary interest is acquired neurogenic communication disorders.
 Her other interests include augmentative and alternative communication, adult developmental disorders, and cognitive linguistic changes in aging.
-In addition to her clinic responsibilities, Kristy teaches the clinical decision making course and evidence-based practices courses in the Department of Special Education and Communication Disorders.
+In addition to her clinic responsibilities, Kristy co-teaches the Augmentative and Alternative Communication course, the Cognition and Language in Adults course, and the Clinical Decision Making 1 course.
+Additionally, she teaches electives in Aphasia and Dementia for the Department of Special Education and Communication Disorders.